Inevangastel/Getting-and-Cleaning-Data-Project/README.md

 -	Add column names to the data set
 -	Sort the data set by ‘ActNr’ and by ‘Subject’.

-Extract only the measurements on the mean and standard deviation for each measurement
+<h2>Extract only the measurements on the mean and standard deviation for each measurement</h2>

 -	Select columns with grep(".*Mean.*|.*Std.*", ColumnNames)
 -	Compute the means for all colums except Subject, ActNr (set) and Activity (label)

-Create a second, independent tidy data set with the average of each variable for each activity and each subject.
+<h2>Create a second, independent tidy data set with the average of each variable for each activity and each subject.</h2>

 -	Load library plyr
 -	Use ‘ddply’ for creating the second, independent tidy data set
 -	Write the data set to  a tekst file

-Push files in GitHub
+<h2>Push files in GitHub</h2>